 It is perfect.
 Seriously.
 I’ve made it a bunch, and I’m consistently amazed at how good it is each time.
 It has to do with a few different things like vegan yogurt and vegan buttermilk as our “moist-makers,” lots of cocoa, hot coffee, and two flours.

 The two flours are the key here.
-We’re using Bob’s Red Mill’s Organic All-Purpose Flour and then their Organic Whole Wheat Flour for a dynamic, perfectly-textured cake.
+We’re using Bob’s Red Mill’s Organic All-Purpose Flour (affiliate link) and then their Organic Whole Wheat Flour (affiliate link) for a dynamic, perfectly-textured cake.
 Vegan baking is tough because without eggs, there’s no structure.
 The AP / WW duo help keep the cake light and help give it structure.
 And on our birthday (and heck, any day) we use only the best.
 Thanks for being a part of the celebration, BRM!

 One thing to note, this is a smaller cake – 6-inches around – so be sure you have some 6″ cake pans.
 I have these (affiliate link)!
 I love small cakes because that means I’m not eating cake 10 days later.